Limits of Classical correlations and Quantum advantages under (Anti-)Distinguishability constraints in Multipartite Communication: The task of Antidistinguishing distributed inputs

-This motivates the following Corollary. \begin{coro} The optimal quantum advantage to anti-distinguish distributed inputs, based on the PBR \cite{Pusey_2012} construction, is achieved when $\theta = 2\tan^{-1}(2^{\frac{1}{N}}-1)$ for finite $N$ and the quantum advantage turns out to be
+This motivates the following corollary. \begin{coro} The optimum quantum advantage to antidistinguish distributed inputs under the restriction that the senders and receivers follow the quantum strategy based on the PBR \cite{Pusey_2012} construction, is achieved when $\theta = 2\tan^{-1}(2^{\frac{1}{N}}-1)$ for finite $N$ and the quantum advantage turns out to be

 In the case when $N\rightarrow\infty$, this leads to